timoconnellaus/create-tsrouter-app/README.md

 - `--tailwind`: Enable Tailwind CSS
 - `--package-manager`: Specify your preferred package manager (`npm`, `yarn`, `pnpm`, `bun`, or `deno`)
 - `--no-git`: Do not initialize a git repository
+- `--add-ons`: Enable add-on selection or specify add-ons to install

 When using flags, the CLI will display which options were provided and only prompt for the remaining choices.